src-d/blog/content/post/gld.md

 These two reasons confidently render the naive approach unusable.

 The core of go-license-detector's detection mechanism is [Locality Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing).
-We treat each license as a TF-IDF-weighted bag-of-words - that is, as a set of words where every word has a weight corresponding to the frequency in the license text (term frequency) and throughout the whole database (document frequency).
+We treat each license as a [TF-IDF-weighted](https://en.wikipedia.org/wiki/Tf%E2%80%93idf) [bag-of-words](https://en.wikipedia.org/wiki/Bag-of-words_model) - that is, as a set of words where every word has a weight corresponding to the frequency in the license text (term frequency) and throughout the whole database (document frequency).
 This is a proven approach for large scale similarity detection which we used multiple times in the past.
 Although 400 items is clearly not large scale at all, it still makes sense to employ LSH because of the O(1) complexity guarantee.
-We saw that it works reasonably well in practice and introduces the minimal overhead, say 20MB of memory for the hashes and the vocabulary.
-The hashing algorithm which we use is [Weighted MinHash](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36928.pdf)
+We saw that it works reasonably well in practice and introduces a small overhead, say 20MB of memory for the hashes and the vocabulary.

+The hashing algorithm which we use is
+[Weighted MinHash](http://static.googleusercontent.com/media/research.google.com/en//pubs/archive/36928.pdf)
 - again, battle-tested in the past, e.g. in [Apollo](https://github.com/src-d/apollo) or [bags deduplication](https://blog.sourced.tech/post/minhashcuda/).
-We set 75% Jaccard similarity threshold and hash length 154 after careful tuning of the false positive vs. false negative vs. performance trade-off.
+After careful tuning of false positive vs. false negative. vs. performance, we decided to set the Jaccard similarity threshold for our algorithm to 75%, and the hash length to 154 samples.
 Since we discard the text structure by treating sequences as sets, we further calculate the Levenshtein distance to the matched database records in order to determine the precise confidence value.

-We look at the README file if the analyzed project does not contain a license file.
-This happens in more than 7% of the cases in the 1k dataset and x% in Public Git Archive (182,000 repositories).
+We look at the `README` file if the analyzed project does not contain a license file.
+This happens in more than 7% of the cases in the 1k dataset and 66% in Public Git Archive (182,000 repositories).
-There is a fair chance that the license name is mentioned in the README, so we apply [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) to find them using the excellent [jdkato/prose](https://github.com/jdkato/prose) NLP library for Go.
+There is a fair chance that the license name is mentioned in the `README`, so we apply [Named Entity Recognition](https://en.wikipedia.org/wiki/Named-entity_recognition) to find them using the excellent [jdkato/prose](https://github.com/jdkato/prose) NLP library for Go.

-Unfortunately, the devil is not in the core algorithm but rather in numerous details which cover the huge variance of the conditions.
+Unfortunately, the devil is in the details.
+There are many unexpected variations for which we had to modify our initially straight-forward algorithm.

 ## File names